AnonC0DER/Mrock_django_music_project/README.md

 # Mrock
 A simple djagno music website.
-I use (https://github.com/iHaPBoy/music-website)[this] template and I translated it to eng.
+I used [this](https://github.com/iHaPBoy/music-website) template and I translated it to eng.
 Also some changes commited.
 My Live Domo : https://mrock.pythonanywhere.com/